How to get out of debt fast?

 STEP 4 – THROW EVERYTHING YOU CAN AT THE SMALLEST DEBT UNTIL IT’S PAID OFF

-Step four includes a bit of step three, in that as much extra cash should be used to pay off the smallest debt.
+Step four includes step three, in that as much extra cash should be used to pay off the smallest debt.
 Think bonus payments or any other money-related windfalls that may come your way.
-However, there are also other ways to get some extra cash to help you throw everything you have at your debts.
+However, there are other ways to get some extra cash to help you throw everything you have at your debts.

 Sell unwanted items.

-It is probably easier than ever to sell unwanted items.
-Facebook Marketplace, Buy-and-sell Facebook groups, Bidorbuy and Gumtree, are all available online to sell unwanted goods.
+It is probably more accessible than ever to sell unwanted items.
+Facebook Marketplace, Buy-and-Sell Facebook groups, Bidorbuy and Gumtree, are all available online to sell unwanted goods.
 Second-hand stores are also an option if you don’t want to sell online.